 It is tested and optimized for:

 - Sony XPERIA E1 Dual Sim

-To keep up with Android operating system updates and new/future smartphones/tablets, online updating of the BT Modules is required.
-Therefore a second Generation of Bluetooth modules has been developed and released in December 2015 that will enable prolonged compatibility.
+To keep up with Android operating system updates and new/future smartphones/tablets, online updating of the ALPConnect Module is required.

-For full compatibility with Android 6+ smartphones use our second generation ALPConnect BT Module (released in December 2015).
+For full compatibility with Android 6+ smartphones use the latest generation of ALPConnect Modules.

 Update transfer should not have an impact on the battery.